 Greek courts are not bound by court decisions from other jurisdictions.
 However, a clear tendency of the courts is observed to take into consideration decisions in similar cases or relevant issues where there is no national precedent.
 The case-law that is more often taken into consideration is that of the Court of Justice of the EU, as well as of the German, French and UK patent courts.

 How does a court determine whether it has jurisdiction to hear a patent action?

 According to the law, competent courts to hear preliminary injunctions in patent cases are Single Member Courts of First Instance, of the place of residence of the defendant, or of the place where the infringing action takes place.
 The Full Member Courts of First Instance are competent to hear main infringement actions.
 In this case, the suit can be brought before the specialized IP courts based in Athens and Thessaloniki.

 What are the options for alternative dispute resolution (ADR) in patent cases?
 Are they commonly used?
 Are there any mandatory ADR provisions in patent cases?

 Under the Greek Code of Civil Procedure, parties involved in infringement cases have the option of seeking an out-of-court settlement.
 Mediation and arbitration are also available means for resolving Intellectual Property rights disputes.
 Rules on arbitrations are provided for by arts.
 867 et seq. of the Greek Code of Civil Procedure.
-Recently enacted law 4512/2018, made compulsory an initial mediation session before the hearing of the case in disputes arising from patent, trademark and industrial design infringements.
+Law 4512/2018, enacted in 2018, made compulsory an initial mediation session before the hearing of the case in disputes arising from patent, trademark and industrial design infringements.
 This session, along with proof of the lawyer’s compliance with the obligation to inform the client in writing about this option, are now a prerequisite for the admissibility of the lawsuit.